Pandawan/Islands/README.md

 # Islands
 A 2D Survival Tile-based game in Unity

+## AA

+To make chunk loading (WorldManager) on a different thread, need World to use a queue of actions.
+Wouldn't that mean that Get needs to have a callback/be async as well?
+When loading a new chunk.

 ## TODO
 - Make ChunkLoader faster/different thread so it doesn't lag out when chunk loading...
 - Add ChunkLoader buffer so they load far away chunks without rendering them?
 Maybe...